AgeOfLearning/todo-app/README.md

   ...
 }
 ```

-Next let's build the view.
-We'll need a list for the todo items and a form to enter new todos.
-Let's add the markup in `/routes/home/template.js`.
-This markup is rendered by lit-html, which is essentially JavaScript template literals that are rendered to HTML.
+Next we'll add markup for the view.
+AofL JS uses `lit-html` for templating and the `static get properties` method is used by `lit-html` to decide which property changes should update the view.
+Let's add a list for the todo items and a form to enter them in `/routes/home/template.js`.

 ```javascript
   // routes/home/template.js